St. Louis Park considering diversity goals for developers

 "This is not just about hiring minority-owned businesses," she said.
 While the state and Hennepin County set similar goals and their work serves as a benchmark, Dumalag believes the work of St. Louis Park "delves deeper" and the city's initiative "is going to be one of the first."

-Mayor Jake Spano said in his day job working on Black, Indigenous and people of color entrepreneurship and workforce diversity as deputy secretary with the Secretary of State's office, he knows companies struggle to change the makeup of staff on executive levels while it's easier to do at entry level positions.
-Spano was supportive of the council considering diversity goals that he eventually would like to see as a requirement for developers, but said the idea needs more fine-tuning.
+Mayor Jake Spano said in his day job working on minority entrepreneurship and workforce diversity as deputy secretary with the Secretary of State's Office, he knows companies struggle to change the makeup of staff on executive levels while it's easier to do at entry-level positions.
+Spano was supportive of the council considering diversity goals that he eventually would like to see as a requirement for developers, but he said the idea needs more fine-tuning.

+He also encouraged staff in its research to talk with the National League of Cities to see how St. Louis Park can learn from other cities in implementing and enforcing the goals.

-He said there is enough support to move forward with staff researching provision for developers.
-Part of the potential policy changes would look at requirements for developers requesting tax increment financing (TIF).
+He said there is enough support to move forward and have staff research the provision for developers.
+Part of the potential policy changes would look at requirements for developers requesting tax-increment financing.

-Council Member Nadia Mohamed, who initiated the discussion along with Dumalag, said she wants to ensure that when the city gives TIF that the developers "are prioritizing racial equity the same as we are" and that the city is "putting our money where our mouth is."
+Council Member Nadia Mohamed, who initiated the discussion along with Dumalag, said she wants to ensure that when the city approves tax-increment financing that the developers "are prioritizing racial equity the same as we are" and that the city is "putting our money where our mouth is."

 Kim Hyatt • 612-673-4751